julianstrietzel/ModernMigraines/README.md

 # ModernMigraines
 Repo for Team 1 in CSE 118

+U need to install this: https://git-lfs.github.com/ if u wanna push and pull large files in the unity projects
+use: git lfs track "*.so"

 Hey I tried to organize and set up a new github for our team.
 Don't forget to use gitignore before initializing projects in folders.